A BRIEF HISTORY OF THE PRESBYTERIAN CHURCH OF CORAOPOLIS

-South Transcept Rose window was given in member of S.S.
+South Transept Rose window was given in member of S.S.
 Jordan, charter elder and Sarah Frances Jordan.

 This window was donated by Ellsworth Jordan in memory of his parents Mr. and Mrs. S.S.
 Jordan.

-Lamb of God - Chancel - front of the church over the altar
+Lamb of God - Chancel - front of the church over the Communion Table (altar)

 The lamb is the symbol of purity and innocence; its sacrifice restores the balance of sin.

 John 1:29 The next day John saw Jesus coming toward him, and said, “Behold!
 The Lamb of God who takes away the sin of the world!

 The rose window in the Chancel area was donated by relatives of Mr. William H. Watson (1854-1929) and his wife Anna Zella Watson (1858-1925).
 William and Anna married at Forest Grove Presbyterian Church in 1880.
 They lived on Fourth Avenue where William was a building contractor.
 Anna’s parents, D.K. and Elizabeth Clever lived in Stowe Twp.
 William’s father was from England.
 Both are buried in Coraopolis Cemetery.

 The scene on the left shows Jesus (red robe) over a child in a bed with a woman in the background.
 This panel depicts Jesus raising Jairus’ daughter.